 Thanks to clear weather on September 12, 2014, the Operational Land Imager (OLI) on Landsat 8 captured a series of images that showcases the geologic diversity of Kamchatka’s volcanoes.
 This mosaic includes six scenes stitched together from the September 12 flyover.
-Use the gigapan browser below to explore the image in more detail.

 From geographic north to south, the erupting volcanoes are Shiveluch, Bezymianny, Kizimen, Karymsky, and Zhupanovsky.
 Several volcanoes were erupting simultaneously, sending faint plumes of ash and gas drifting southeast.
 Smoke from a wildfire burning north of Shiveluch is also visible.